-(Note: Section 6081(t) shall be repealed on July 1, 2014.)
+(Section 6081(t) was repealed on July 1, 2014.)

-(u) A building constructed prior to January 1, 2011 in accordance with subdivision 6001(3)(D)(iv) of this title shall not be subject to an enforcement action under this chapter for:

-(1) construction or any event or activity at the building that occurred prior to January 1, 2011; and

-(2) any event or activity at the building on or after January 1, 2011 if the building is used solely for the purpose of an agricultural fair.
+- (u) A building constructed prior to January 1, 2011 in accordance with subdivision 6001(3)(D)(iv) of this title shall not be subject to an enforcement action under this chapter for: - (1) construction or any event or activity at the building that occurred prior to January 1, 2011; and - (2) any event or activity at the building on or after January 1, 2011 if the building is used solely for the purpose of an agricultural fair. - (v) A permit or permit amendment shall not be required for a development or subdivision in a designated downtown development district for which the District Commission has issued positive findings and conclusions under section 6086b of this title on all the criteria listed in that section.
+A person shall obtain new or amended findings and conclusions from the District Commission under section 6086b of this title prior to commencement of a material change, as defined in the rules of the Board, to a development or subdivision for which the District Commission has issued such findings and conclusions.
+A person may seek a jurisdictional opinion under section 6007 of this title concerning whether such a change is a material change.